GeyserCustomModelData/HowTo/README.md

     ]
 }
 ```
-5. Then you need to put your textures inside `items`.
-Make sure to have it match the texture name that you pur in `item_texture.json`!
+5. Then you need to put your textures inside the `textures/items`.
+Make sure to have it match the texture path that you specified in `item_texture.json`!